TheKestner/tic-tac-toe/pseudocode.md

 ##Main Goals:
-Recreate tic tac Toe with Js
+Recreate tic tac Toe with Js:

 1. The HTML for the tic-tac-toe grid should be dynamically rendered in JS.
 2. Your code should incorporate the use of at least one Class